An Unfolding Life

 Grounding and Centering Practice

-Here in the Northern Hemisphere, we’re transitioning from summer vacations, long days, outdoor activities, and often the more unstructured time of the summer.
-And many are adjusting to the back-to-school, back-to-work routines, structure, deadlines, and all the demands that come with this.
+As we transition from summer vacations, long days, outdoor activities, and often the more unstructured time of the summer, many are adjusting to the back-to-school, back-to-work routines, structure, deadlines, and all the demands that come with this.

 I’d like to offer a centering practice that can assist with this transition.